pulumi/github-issue-automation/README.md

 Ideally, we'd like to rename this Lambda `tf-provider-release-handler`, but because it would require manually updating all resources in Zapier, this is not worth the trouble.

+### Access to Zapier

+[pulumi-internal] Ask for an invite to the Pulumi account from @pulumi/platform-providers or any engineering manager.

 ## internal-release-handler

 The `internal-release-handler` Lambda is invoked by a GitHub Actions workflow in the upstream provider's repo.